 They are often aimed at wealthy or asset-rich borrowers who want a straightforward lending method for residential properties.

 Who are Bridging Loans Hub?

 Here at Bridging Loan Hub, we are a licensed broker which aims to help you to compare bridging loans in the UK.
 These loans can range from £50,000 to £25 million.

-In terms of your application, we have partnered with SPF Short Term Finance in order to process any application you submit.
-You can apply by clicking here and an advisor from the SPF Short Term Finance team will be directly in touch with you shortly about the status of your application.
+In terms of your application, we have partnered with SPF Short Term Finance, a team of bridging loan brokers, in order to process any application you submit.
+You can apply online and an advisor from the SPF Short Term Finance team will be directly in touch with you shortly about the status of your application.
 If you please, you can call us for a quote today on 0333 414 1491.
 We are open Monday-Friday from 9am to 6pm.